456dev/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

     ### importItem
     ```
-    importItem(item: table, direction: string) -> number, err: string
+    importItem(item: table, direction: string) -> number
     ```

-    Imports an `item` from a container in the `direction` to the ME System.
+    Imports an `item` from a container in the `direction` to the RS System.
     Returns the number of the `item` imported into the system.

     !!! tip "Since version 0.7r"
     You can now use both relative (`right`, `left`, `front`, `back`, `top`, `bottom`) and cardinal (`north`, `south`, `east`, `west`, `up`, `down`) directions for the `direction` argument.

     ```lua linenums="1"
-    local bridge = peripheral.find("meBridge")
+    local bridge = peripheral.find("rsBridge")

     -- Imports 32 dirt from the container above into the system
     bridge.importItem({name="minecraft:dirt", count=1}, "up")